 Hospital expansion promises kept in full

-Credit Valley Hospital’s new Phase III capital project, now under construction and slated for a 2017 completion, will “enable the men and women who hold the surgical instruments in their hand to perform more surgical procedures,” said Mississauga-Streetsville Member of Provincial Parliament Bob Delaney as he announced the fulfillment of a 2007 election pledge to obtain provincial government funding of the new state-of-the-art medical and surgical complex.
+Credit Valley Hospital’s new Phase III capital project, now under construction, will be substantially complete in the early summer of 2018.
+The new facility will “enable the men and women who hold the surgical instruments in their hand to perform more surgical procedures,” said Mississauga-Streetsville Member of Provincial Parliament Bob Delaney as he announced the fulfillment of a 2007 election pledge to obtain provincial government funding of the new state-of-the-art medical and surgical complex.

 “Though we cannot now know their names, our surgeons are going to save many lives,” he said.
 “Families will not lose a parent.
 A child or a young adult, full of promise, will continue to grow, develop and contribute because of what we will build here at Credit Valley Hospital in just a few years.”